 Since the authorization of the People's Transportation Plan (PTP) half-cent surtax in November of 2002, progress has been made to improve Miami-Dade County's regional transportation system.
 To date, \$647 million of transit projects and \$312 million of roadway projects have been completed as part of the PTP.
-The "AirportLink" (Earlington Heights Connector), was put into service this past summer, connecting the Metrorail system to the Miami International Airport.
+This summer, the "AirportLink" (Earlington Heights Connector), will be put into service, connecting the Metrorail system to the Miami International Airport.